LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Experimental setup

 \subsection{Datasets}

-For our experiments, we consider three datasets: a high-noise, but relatively simple, segmentation dataset \cite{msd}; the complex, well-known CamVid dataset \cite{BrostowSFC:ECCV08,Brostow2009}; and a real-world dynamic CT dataset \cite{zenodo_tabletdata2, tabletfluid2} to test the pruning methods in practice.
+In our experiments, we consider three datasets: a high-noise, but relatively simple, segmentation dataset \citep{msd} (CS dataset); the well-known CamVid dataset \citep{BrostowSFC:ECCV08,Brostow2009}; and a real-world X-ray CT dataset \citep{zenodo_tabletdata2, tabletfluid2} to test the methods in practice.
+The CS dataset is a 5-class segmentation dataset of 1000 training, 250 validation, and 100 test images.
+As a starting point for pruning, we trained a 100-layer MS-D network with an accuracy of 97.5\%, ResNet50 with 95.8\% accuracy, and U-Net4 with 97.6\% accuracy.